KabeerH/KabeerH/README.md

 ## 🧐 About

-- 🏄‍ Community enthusiast who loves to be involved in communities and help students grow
+- 🏄‍ Loves to learn something new everyday
 - 🌱 I’m currently learning Full Stack Development
-- 👯 I’m looking to collaborate on any Open Source Project involving Javascript / Python / Rust
+- 👯 I’m looking to collaborate on any Open Source Project involving Javascript / Python / C++
-- 📫 How to reach me: Your Email
+- 📫 How to reach me: kabeerharjani@gmail.com
-- ⚡ Fun fact: Equal is Not Always Equal in Javascript
+- ⚡ Fun fact: Equal is Not Always Equal in Javascript what????

 <!--
 **KabeerH/KabeerH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.